landscape vessels

 Landscape Vessel By Sonya Wilkins Ceramics

-where land meets sky, river touches earth, and trees sprinkle their wisdom across the undulating hills – there is no end to the inspiration that feeds the creation of my landscape vessels/
+Where land meets sky, river touches earth and trees scatter their presence across undulating hills, there seems no end to the inspiration that feeds my Layered Landscape Vessels /

 purchase or commission